 Can Poised and Articulated be used together?

 Yes, and they compose unusually well because they don't overlap much.
 Poised tells you what happened in the meetings you already had.
-Articulated is where you rehearse the conversation you haven't had yet.
-Several of the skills Poised measures -- confidence, energy, conciseness -- are the same ones Articulated's scenarios let you practice deliberately.
+Articulated lets you record and improve your side of a situation before it happens.
+Several of the skills Poised measures -- confidence, energy, conciseness -- overlap with the skills Articulated evaluates after a practice response.

 Keep Reading